 - Our relationship with the London P.E.
 School Sport Network allows our staff to develop their Professional Development through team teaching, observations with subsequent feedback, advice and coaching.

 Notes: The children from reception, year 1 and year 2 classes enjoy a particularly active playtime, which offers and encourages daily participation in a range of activities (focussing on balance, coordination, basic movements and participation in team games).
 Children in key stage 2 can participate in table tennis at lunch time.
-They also have opportunities to play football and basketball.
+They also have opportunities to play basketball.
 Some key stage 2 children support the key stage 1 children with their physical activities as lunch time monitors.